 Do you play your guitar to relax?
 If so, play it for a while.
 Then sit quietly while maintaining that inner calm state.
 It's the state you want to get good at approaching with your brief strategies during the day.

 Or do you have a favorite "quiet spot?"
 It can be a real one you've used in the past or an ideal place you've created in your mind.
 Go there just in your mind.
 Achieve the calm feeling and practice maintaining it.
 Or perhaps you use calm music to quiet yourself (but not music with favorite lyrics or a real beat that tends to capture your thoughts).

-Check your local library for audiotapes or videotapes dealing with relaxation or meditation skills.
+Check online (e.g., YouTube.com for music or videos for relaxation or meditation skills.
 Your local bookstore will also have resources for you to consider.
 Try them and see if there's one you can do on your own.
 You'll probably find that just parts help you.
 That's okay.
 Use what works for you.